Navigation

 Step Four: The stopper knot is now complete.

-This will take a couple of times to get right.
-However, it’s easy enough once you’ve gotten the hang of it.
+This will take a couple of times to get right so keep trying.

 Warnings

 It’s important to know that for this knot to be a secure stopper knot, it’s essential that you tighten the half knot.
-We’ve mentioned this in Step Three of our guide, but if it’s not tight, there’s a chance that the knot could become unstable.
-Keep this in mind!
+We’ve mentioned this in Step Three of our guide.
+A loose knot could come undone.

 Variations